Azure/azure-render-hub/docs/30-storage-overview.md

 # Avere vFXT Cluster

-For render farms with hundreds or thousands of virtual machines the Avere vFXT Cache is the recommended option.
+For render farms with hundreds or thousands of virtual machines, the Avere vFXT Cache is the recommended option.
 The cluster caches input data in memory and is resilient to a node failure.
 An Avere vFXT Cluster can scale from 3 to 12 virtual machines, increasing the IOPS and throughput.

-for more information on Avere vFXT see [here](https://azure.microsoft.com/en-au/services/storage/avere-vfxt/).
+For more information on Avere vFXT see [here](https://azure.microsoft.com/en-au/services/storage/avere-vfxt/).

 For details on deploying an Avere vFXT Cluster see [here](32-storage-avere-deploy.md).